Master in Physiotherapy

 Programme Structure

-In the clinical focus areas of musculoskeletal, sport and paediatrics, the modules will advance knowledge and practical skills in diagnostics, therapy and the prevention of disease-related problems relevant to physiotherapy.
-The modules of the non-clinical focus area of professional development teach you how evidence-based physiotherapeutic treatment concepts, assessments and interventions are developed and implemented in practice.
+There are four clinical focus areas: Musculoskeletal Physiotherapy, Physical Activity, Sports, and Paediatrics.
+These modules provide knowledge and practical skills in diagnostics, therapy, and the prevention of disease-related problems relevant to physiotherapy.
+The modules of the non-clinical focus area of professional development teach students how to develop and implement evidence-based physiotherapeutic treatment concepts, assessments, and interventions.

-The advanced practice modules prepare students for future roles as an Advanced Practice Physiotherapist.
-You will also extend your knowledge and skills in communications, public relations and consultation in various roles and settings.
+The advanced practice modules prepare students for their future role as advanced physiotherapy practitioners.
+You will also extend your knowledge and skills in communications, public relations, and counselling in various roles and settings.

 Research methods

-The modules in this area impart in-depth knowledge of clinical research methods in the physiotherapeutic, medical, interdisciplinary and professional contexts.
-You will work with our practice partners on research projects in the Research Ethics and Internship modules and absolve a course on Good Clinical Practice.
+The modules in this focus area provide in-depth knowledge of clinical research methods in a physiotherapeutic, medical, interdisciplinary, and professional context.
+You will work with our practice partners on research projects in the Research Ethics and Internship modules and complete a course on Good Clinical Practice.

 Transfer Modules 1 and 2

-The master’s thesis is an independent scientific work, either within an ongoing project or on a self-chosen topic.
-Based on an issue relevant to physiotherapy, you will apply your knowledge and skills acquired during your studies.
-The master’s thesis should be presented at congresses and published in professional journals whenever possible.
+The Master’s thesis is an independent piece of scientific work which students complete either within an ongoing project or on a chosen topic.
+Based on a physiotherapy-related topic, they apply the knowledge and skills they have acquired during their studies.
+These Master’s theses should be presented at a conference and published in professional journals whenever possible.

-«Complexity of patient situations and economic challenges characterie our daily lives.
-I rely on the skills of MSc physiotherapists to specify and develop effective physiotherapeutic inventions in the acute hospital»
+“The complexity of patient situations and economic challenges characterise our daily lives.
+In acute care, I rely on the skills of physiotherapists with an MSc to specify and develop effective physiotherapeutic inventions.”

-Christine Meier Zürcher, Head of Physiotherapy Occupational Therapy USZ (PEU), University Hospital Zurich
+Christine Meier Zürcher, Head of Physiotherapy and Occupational Therapy, USZ (PEU), University Hospital Zurich

-The MSc combined with a clinical focus is an important building block in fulfilling the future role of Advanced Practice Physiotherapist (APP).
-All focus areas enable a broad range of prospects for new activities.
-Graduates can:
+The MSc combined with a focus on clinical practice is an important component for future advanced physiotherapy practitioners (APPs).
+All focus areas provide graduates with a broad range of prospects for new activities.

 Degree

-Students graduate from the MSc programme in Physiotherapy at the Zurich University of Applied Sciences with the federally-recognised title “Master of Science UAS Zurich in Physiotherapy”. **The course structure is based on the Bologna system, making the MSc recognised in Europe and facilitating mobility on the job market internationally.
+Students graduating from the MSc programme in Physiotherapy at the Zurich University of Applied Sciences earn the federally recognised title of “Master of Science UAS Zurich in Physiotherapy.” **Because the program is based on the Bologna Process, the MSc degree is recognised throughout Europe and promotes mobility on the job international market.

-* ZFH = Zürcher Fachhochschule / ** UAS Zurich = University of Applied Sciences Zurich
+UAS = University of Applied Sciences and Arts

-Once graduated, students have acquired the basis for a further academic career: an MSc ZFH permits study for a PhD and opens the doors to future options in research and teaching.
-Many universities abroad offer PhDs, the entry criteria for applicants are country-specific.
-In Switzerland, physiotherapists with an MSc are accepted on the PhD programmes offered by several of the universities, among which the «Care and Rehabilitation Sciences at the University of Zurich warrants particular mention.
-The programme has been provided in cooperation with ZHAW since 2018 and is open to all health studies applicants with a degree from a university of applied sciences.
-During the programme, students hone and develop their research skills and conduct, under supervision, an extensive research project.
+By completing the MSc programme, graduates are able to pursue an academic career: They can enrol in a PhD programme which opens up many opportunities for research and teaching.
+Many universities abroad offer PhDs; each country has its own entry criteria for applicants.
+In Switzerland, physiotherapists with an MSc are accepted in the PhD programmes of several universities, including the “Care and Rehabilitation Sciences” programme offered at the University of Zurich.
+This particular programme, which was created in 2008 and is offered in cooperation with ZHAW is open to all health studies graduates with a degree from a Swiss university of applied sciences.
+In this PhD programme, students hone and develop their research skills while conducting a comprehensive research project, during which they are supervised.

 At a glance